 Perhaps, following the first rain, the new fresh coat of paint decorating the walls turns out to have concealed mold and water infiltration from a leaking roof.
 The bills are stacking up as you seek to replace the roof and remediate the mold.
 Are these bills your responsibility?
 Or can you file a lawsuit and force the seller to pay?

 California law requires sellers to disclose to potential buyers, in writing, any details about the property that may affect the potential buyer’s desire to purchase the property, or the amount the potential buyer is willing to pay.
 These important facts concerning the property’s condition are frequently called “material” facts, and a seller can face severe penalties if he or she fails to disclose one.
+(See California Civil Code § 1102.)

 Material facts frequently involve information concerning the property’s walls, ceiling, floors, insulation, roof, windows, doors, foundation, driveways, sidewalks, fences, electrical systems, plumbing systems, or other structural components.
 This is not a complete list, as any fact concerning any part of the property can be a material fact if it affects the property’s value, desirability, or ability to be used as intended.

-In California, material facts are most often disclosed by completing a form called a “Transfer Disclosure Statement,” which your real estate agent may also refer to as a “TDS.”
+In California, material facts are most often disclosed by completing a form called a “Transfer Disclosure Statement,” which your real estate agent might also refer to as a “TDS.”
 The point of the Transfer Disclosure Statement is to accurately describe the condition of the property.
 You should check your TDS to see if the seller, in fact, failed to disclose the defect now troubling you.

 So, in our example, above, the relevant section would be part “B” which asks, “Are you (Seller) aware of any significant defects/malfunctions in any of the following?”
 If the seller failed to check the box next to “Roof,” the seller has failed to disclose that defect.